 Nathan Farrell is a recent graduate of Rhode Island College with a degree in Mass Media Communication.
 A native of Pawtucket, Nathan has seen stars such as Dustin Pedroia, Jon Lester, and Jacoby Ellsbury, come through McCoy Stadium just to name a few.
 He was a part of the staff for Write on Sports, a sports writing camp for middle school students in Central Falls, RI.
 Although a fan of all sports, baseball is his true passion.
 Follow him on Twitter @Nate_Farrell

-R. Zachary Sanzone is an English teacher and freelance baseball writer.
+Zach Sanzone is a teacher and freelance baseball writer.
 A graduate of the

 Yawkey Way Report Ballpark Sales Crew